Facilities Maintenance Supervisor

 An inspired, driven individual who believes in providing outstanding customer experiences and comes to work energized and ready to carry that spirit throughout the day.
 You truly appreciate the opportunity to work with people who encourage, challenge, and support one another to be their best.

 The Facilities Maintenance Supervisor is responsible for organizing, monitoring, and supervising facility maintenance operations.
 This position performs a variety of technical tasks relative to facility maintenance and provides technical assistance to the Facilities Maintenance Manager.
 Primary focus is to plan, schedule and oversee the Preventative Maintenance Program at Timbers Kauai (with potential expansion unto newer phases of development).
 Other duties include assistive to Facilities Maintenance Manager and Association Director responsibilities understanding operations & maintenance operations.

 Essential functions as defined are ILLUSTRATIVE ONLY and not a comprehensive listing of all functions and duties performed by incumbents within this classification.
 Essential duties and responsibilities may include, but are not limited to, the following:

-- Plan, prioritize, assign, supervise, review, and participate in the work of staff responsible for facility maintenance and Housekeeping
+- Plan, prioritize, assign, supervise, review and participate in Preventative Maintenance tasks

 - Establish schedules and methods for providing facility maintenance services; identify resource needs; review needs with appropriate management staff; allocate resources accordingly